-Rachel is the course director at News Associates and The School of Journalism, with oversight of all undergraduate and postgraduate NCTJ training in London and Manchester.
+Rachel is the course director (undergraduate courses) at News Associates and The School of Journalism, with oversight of all undergraduate training.
 She is an award-winning journalist with experience in local and national newspapers and her areas of specialist interest are shorthand, podcasts and communications and digital marketing.